awpzs/VerbalComm/chunk_includes/information.md

 7.  **Are there any benefits in taking part?**

     You will receive £7 for taking part.
+Please note that you will only receive the payment after you have completed the experiment.

 8.  **What happens to the data I provide? **